Can Having an Attached Garage Affect Indoor Air Quality?

 Houses with attached garages have 10-50 times more gas concentration than the outside air.
 Gas is a volatile organic compound (VOC) that can be found in products such as paints, cleaners, and gasoline.
 These VOCs can evaporate into the air and create gas pollution.
 In contrast, homes without attached garages contain less gas pollution.
 This is because the pollutants from cars and other sources are kept outside of the home.
 When you have an attached garage, pollutants from the garage can seep into your living space.
 Attached garages are not typically well-sealed, which allows pollutants to seep through any cracks or gaps, into your home.

 According to the International Energy Agency’s (IEA) Air Infiltration and Ventilation Center (AIVC), up to 85% of outside pollution can seep into your home through the attached garage.
-Meaning that if there is pollution in the air outside, it can easily make its way into your home through the garage.
+Meaning, if there is outdoor air pollution, it can easily make its way into your home through the garage.
 This can lead to a variety of health issues, including respiratory problems, allergies, and even cancer.